 Another option is to lay your tree on its side in your garden.
 This will offer shelter to the wildlife in your garden such as birds and rabbits.

 You can cut up your Christmas tree to use as firewood.
 Firewood from a Christmas tree shouldn’t be used in an indoor fire or stove fire because it contains a naturally occurring chemical called creosote.
 This causes fires to burn extremely hot and send off sparks which can be dangerous.

 You can trim the branches and cut them up into small pieces which can be used as kindling on the fire.
-However the wood would be perfect for a bonfire.
-It will help the bonfire to give off heat.
-Be careful around fire!

 3. Protection for your Perennials

 The branches of the tree can act as both protection and food for perennials.
 Cut off the branches of the tree and place them beneath the plant.
 The branches help protect them from frost, the pine needles help to moderate the soil temperature.